 - Membership Fee Applied As Credit Upon request of the Member, the Individual Membership Fee can be applied as a credit to the ninety percent (90%) per diem rate for care beginning on the thirtieth day (30) of Member stay in the Assisted Living Level of Care or The Hoy Health Care Center.
-Election of this option terminates any partial refund rights. - Termination within Adjustment Period the Participant has the right to rescind the Agreement and receive a full refund during the initial seven-day period after making an initial deposit or executing the contract. - Timing of Payment of Refunds When either the Member or the Provider terminates this Agreement, any refunds of Membership Fee shall be paid to the Member within 60 days if all outstanding charges have been paid.
+Election of this option terminates any partial refund rights.
+Any Entrance Fee requirements will apply specifically to Assisted Living.
+The Member may choose to apply the full membership fee, including the administrative fee, towards the Entrance Fee. - Termination within Adjustment Period the Participant has the right to rescind the Agreement and receive a full refund during the initial seven-day period after making an initial deposit or executing the contract. - Timing of Payment of Refunds When either the Member or the Provider terminates this Agreement, any refunds of Membership Fee shall be paid to the Member within 60 days if all outstanding charges have been paid.
 All refunds specified shall be without interest.
 If the termination is due to the death of the Member, the Corporation will provide the refund to the Member's estate, or, alternatively, to a named individual trust. - Termination by Member If Member terminates this Agreement by written notice in accordance with the Member's termination right under Section I X (A) including death, and the Member did not elect to apply any portion of the Individual Membership Fee as a credit toward the cost of any Member stay, Provider will refund fifty (50%) percent of the Individual Membership Fee to the Member, less the Administrative Fee.
 If any portion of the Individual Membership Fee has been applied at the request of the Member toward cost of any Member stay, then no refund will be given. - Termination by Provider If Provider terminates this Agreement in accordance with its termination right under Section IX (B) in the contract, and the Member did not elect to apply any portion of the Individual Membership Fee as a credit toward the cost of any Member stay, Provider will refund fifty (50%) percent of the Individual Membership Fee, less that Administrative Fee.
 If any portion of the Individual Membership Fee has been applied at the request of the member toward cost of any Member stay, then no refund will be given.
-If Member Agreement is terminated because Member cannot meet financial requirements to move onto campus for care.
-Which shall not be more or less than the standards applied to all applicants for residency, because Member depleted his or her finances while living off campus through no fault of his or her own, Provider will refund one hundred percent (100%) of Member Fee, less the Administrative Fee, but shall retain the monthly fees.
+If Member Agreement is terminated because Member cannot meet financial requirements to move onto campus for care, which shall not be more or less than the standards applied to all applicants for residency, because Member depleted his or her finances while living off campus through no fault of his or her own.
+Provider will refund one hundred percent (100%) of Membership Fee, less the Administrative Fee, but shall retain the monthly fees.